Candidate Physical Ability Test

-The CPAT Center opens and the sign-in begins 30 minutes prior to the start time of each listed event.
+The CPAT Center opens and the sign-in times are 8:00am - 8:30am & 12:00pm - 12:30pm.
 The doors are closed when each session starts.
-If you arrive after the posted start time and the doors are closed you are late and will not be admitted.
+If you arrive after the posted registration time and the doors are closed you are late and will not be admitted.
 The Proctor in Charge determines when candidates are late and their decision is final.
 If you are late for a test and denied entry you will not be offered a make-up test date.
 You are responsible to plan for delays caused by traffic accidents or congestion.

 Attendance at orientations and practice tests is optional, but highly recommended.
 If you miss an orientation or practice test you will need to sign our waiver that we offered the event to you and you voluntarily declined to attend.
 This has no bearing on attending subsequent events.

 The CPAT Candidate Preparation Guide is available on our website (www.ct.gov/cfpc).
 Click on the CPAT link and download the guide.

 The CPAT weather cancelation line is (860) 627-6363 Extension 415. (recorded message)